FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 ![Add Source](readme_images/add-source.png)

-2. Go to Data Assets and select your customer-churn-analysis.csv file as a data source.
+2. Go to Data Assets and select your customer-churn-analysis-V2.csv file as a data source.
-3. Back in the dashboard, select the newly imported data source.
+3. Click on the newly imported data source.
-4. Preview the data source by clicking the table icon on the lower-right of the panel.
-(Note: This feature is not available anymore)
+4. Preview the data source by clicking pulling up the lower-right of the panel.

 ![Preview Table](readme_images/preview-table.png)